sx-aurora-dev/llvm-dev/README.md

 This repository contains Makefile and scripts to create a developing environment for LLVM for NEC SX-Aurora VE.

-LLVM requires multiple repositories to combine and LLVM for VE requires multiple libraries' cross-compile.
+LLVM for VE requires multiple libraries' cross-compile.
 Those are little difficult to handle at the beginning.
 So, I made this easy to use developing environment.

 These are quick steps to compile LLVM for VE.
 However, if you are going to work on LLVM for VE, I recommend to use `make` directly like explained later.

-Quick step (compile only)
+Quick step
 =========================

-    $ git clone <this repository>
+    $ git clone <llvm-project>
-    $ ./llvm-dev/clone.sh
+    $ git clone <llvm-dev>
     $ scl enable devtoolset-8 bash
     $ ./llvm-dev/build-and-install.sh <install directory>
-    $ ls
-    build  llvm-dev  src

-Source code is downloaded into `src` direcotry, then llvm is build in `build` directory and installed to `<install direcotry>`.
+llvm is built in `build` directory and installed to `<install direcotry>`.
 You can change the directories and build type as below.

-    $ SRCDIR=src2 ./llvm-dev/clone.ch
-    $ SRCDIR=src2 BUILD_DIR=build-debug BUILD_TYPE=Debug ./llvm-dev/build-and-install.sh ~/.local-debug
+    $ SRCDIR=<path to llvm-project> BUILDDIR=build-debug BUILD_TYPE=Debug ./llvm-dev/build-and-install.sh ~/.local-debug

 Prerequisites
 =============